As Covid restrictions ease, we continue to do everything we can to ensure your safety

 Refractive lens exchange (RLE) is effectively like doing cataract surgery but doing it early without the presence of a cataract.
 The aim of the lens exchange treatment is to reduce dependence on glasses.
 The natural lens is removed and a new customized lens is put in its place which corrects the spectacle prescription.

-This is now a popular procedure for those not suitable for Laser Eye Surgery (LASIK).
+This is now a popular procedure for those not suitable for laser eye surgery.
 By performing refractive lens exchange surgery, you would not develop a cataract in later life as the lens has already been removed.

 Each patient and each eye is different so we take measurements before surgery (called biometry) to establish the correct lens power for each individual eye.
 The lens implants we use come in different types and we help you navigate through the options to make sure you have the best lenses to suit your needs.